My Blog List

 The moment we land, Rita gets into her tourist-guide mode and marches us outside the terminal to look for the rental car company.
 I spot a sign in Portuguese directing passengers to a cluster of rental car booths, but Rita does not need help.
 She reserved a car online and knows exactly where she is going.
 She’s been to enough airports to practically smell these places.

 I admire her ability to sail through this process so naturally.
 My experience with renting cars is limited to two times, both of which were total embarrassments.
 The first time I rented a car, part of the deal included having the car delivered to my house, but the company forgot about it, so the next day when I came to claim my car they awarded me with a two-seater, Mercedes-Benz convertible.
-I congratulated myself on my luck until thirty-five minutes into my trip, when I started hearing weird noises coming from the side of my eye-popping, gold-painted dream machine.
+I congratulated myself on my luck until thirty-five minutes into my trip when I started hearing weird noises coming from the side of my eye-popping, gold-painted dream machine.
 By the time I found a safe spot to pull over, the tire was so shredded that I couldn’t even tell there had ever been anything attached to that poor wheel.
 The second time I rented a car I was too scared to get on the freeway, and my traveling companion had to do all the driving.
 After that I never dared to rent a car, no matter the inconvenience it caused me.

 According to Rita, Anna used to be a beautiful woman, but life’s complications robbed her of her youthful charm.
 She is on the heavier side, with long straight brown hair and sharp blue eyes.
 She looks like the tortured artist type who feels the pain of Mother Earth and the creatures who inhabit her, but never complains.
 She is happy to see us getting out of the car in front of the building where the two-bedroom Airbnb apartment that Rita reserved for us online is located.
-We climb up to the fourth floor with our luggage to meet the host and get the keys.
-Vera is doing great climbing the rickety wooden stairs, but I help her with her suitcase in spite of her protests.
+We climb to the fourth floor with our luggage to meet the host and get the keys.
+Vera is doing great climbing the rickety wooden stairs, but I help her with her suitcase despite her protests.

 After we sign in and pay the city’s fees, I claim one of the two bedrooms.
 Even before Rita decided to invite her mom and Anna, I told her that I couldn’t share a bed or a room with anyone because I am an incredibly light sleeper and any little noise wakes me up.
 Rita didn’t object.
-Later on, when the issue of her mother joining us came up, she mentioned that her mother screams in her sleep.
+Later, when the issue of her mother joining us came up, she mentioned that her mother screams in her sleep.
 I didn’t give it much thought or ask what she meant by “screams,” because Rita likes to exaggerate and I was not going to get sucked into another one of her crazy stories.

 Anna says that she prefers to sleep on the floor in the living room because her back bothers her.
 Rita says she will sleep with her mom in the second bedroom.
 I say nothing.